valsson-group/masterclass-22-11/INSTRUCTIONS.md

 This will create a file with the first column the iteration number, the second column the averaged coefficient $\bar{\boldsymbol\alpha}$, and the third column the instantaneous coefficients $\boldsymbol\alpha$.
-You should create files for different coefficient and visualize both the second and third column to understand how the coefficients converge.
+You should create files for different coefficient and visualize both the second and third columns to understand how the coefficients converge.

 ## Exercise 2: Reweighting a VES simulation